Simbiat/Cron/README.md

 7. `system` whether a task can be removed by this class or not.
 8. `maxTime` maximum time in seconds to allow the function to run (will update execution time limit before running the task). `3600` by default.
 9. `minFrequency` minimal allowed frequency (in seconds) at which a task instance can run.
 Does not apply to one-time jobs.
+10. `retry` custom number of seconds to reschedule a failed task instance for instead of determining next run based on `frequency`. `0` (default) disables the functionality, since this can (and most likely will) introduce drift, so best be used on tasks that, do not require precise time to be run on.
+Applies to one-time jobs as well.

 Calling this function with `$task`, that is already registered, will update respective values, except for `system`.